kt3k/cli-dispatch/README.md

 This dispatches the action by the given action name and returns the custom CliDispatch class instance.
 If the action file is not found, then the instance emits the `no-action` event.

 `argv` is passed to the action function.

+## lookup(action, options)

+- @param {string} action The name of the action
+- @param {object} options The options
+- @param {string} [options.actions] The directory where this function look for the actions.
+Default is `[the caller's directory]/actions`.
+For example, if your main.js is in `/foo/bar` and you call dispatch in main.js, then it look for the actions under `/foo/bar/actions`

+This looks up the action function by the given action name and returns that function.

 # License